 - Add the celery, giblets, neck, chicken thigh, bouquet garni, and Garni bag into the stockpot.
 Add about 8 cups of cold water.

 - Bring the stockpot to a boil, then immediately reduce the heat to a low simmer.
 After 15 minutes, skim off the impurities that bubble to the top.
-Maintain a low simmer for approximatley 1 ½ hours.
+Maintain a low simmer for approximately 1 ½ hours.

 - Remove giblets, neck, and chicken thigh from the stockpot and place them in a bowl to cool.
 Strain the liquid and reserve.
 If this does not yield 4 cups of stock, add some commercial chicken or turkey stock.
 Discard the cooked vegetables.